FlashHit/VU-PixelsMod/README.md

 # Known isues
 * This mod can give conflicts with the funbots mod, and nags the server to reboot.

+# Bug fix: 24-03-2022
+- bEnable_claymore = true is correct.
+- But if (bEnable_Claymore) wil not load the claymore module

 # Last update: 24-03-2022
 - Added a small howto for enabling or disabling the modules
 - Please scrol down for the information